directory-pipeline

 Going further

-Interactively fix unmatched lines --review-alignment
+Interactively fix unmatched lines pipeline review output/<vol>/

-Export W3C/IIIF annotations pipeline/iiif/export_annotations.py
+Export W3C/IIIF annotations python -m pipeline.iiif.export_annotations

 Precision upgrade

-python main.py URL --review-alignment # optional: fix unmatched lines interactively
+pipeline review output/<vol>/ # optional: fix unmatched lines interactively

 Costs